TW-ASMP/TWmaximoConfig/Classification/asset_classification.md

                 * chiller component
                     * evaporator
                     * condenser
-            * processing, mixing, or separation
+            * physical processing
-                * material separation [^6]
+                * separator [^6]
-                    * !COMMENT: the intention of having this level of classification is to be able to apply this class to a new class of ... say separator."
+                    * centrifuge
                     * clarification tank
-                    * flocculation tank
+                    * coagulation/flocculation tank
                     * classifier
+                    * vortex or cyclone separator
                     * screw press
-                    * centrifuge
-                    * dust collector unit
-                    * gas collector
-                    * grit collector {type: mechanical, vortex}
-                    * vortex or cyclone
-                    * wastewater collector mechanism [^6]
-                        * vortex or cyclone mechanism
-                        * chain and flight mechanism
-                        * traveling screen mechanism
-                        * traveling bridge mechanism
-                    * filtration unit or mechanism [^6]
+                * filter [^6]
-                        * !COMMENT: presented here as mechanism / why "unit or mechanism"
                     * water treatment filter
-                        * biofilter
+                    * biofilter EMILY:fair as a bio reactor?
+Also, could the filters be a part of a class of tank?
                     * aerobic filter
                         * !COMMENT: Note: used instead of "biofilter", typically refers to aerobic #Emily
                     * anaerobic filter
                     * bar screen
                     * air treatment filter
                     * replaceable filter medium
-                        * !COMMENT: show only for parts inventory classification
+                * collector [^6]
+                    * dust collector unit
+                    * gas collector
+                    * chain and flight assembly
+                    * traveling screen assembly
+                    * traveling bridge assembly
+                * mixer or agitator [^6]
+                    * sliding frame agitator assembly
+                        * COMMENT: through this is a part of a larger asset, it has its own lifecycle and is not a consumable, like tires
+                    * vortex mixer
+                    * mixing tank
+                * grinder or comminutor [^6]
+                * compactor
+                * demister or air dryer
+                * incinerator
+                * UV disinfection assembly EMILY: could this be a part of a class of tank?
+            * biological or chemical reaction
                 * chemical reactor [^6]
                     * coagulation/flocculation tank
                 * biological reactor [^6]
                     * aeration tank
                     * digester tank
-                * mixing or agitator [^6]
-                    * sliding frame agitator
-                    * vortex mixer
-                    * mixing tank
-                * wastewater grinder or comminutor
-                * compactor
-                * demister or air dryer
-                * incinerator
-                * UV disinfection assembly
-            * storage and surge supression
+            * storage
-                * COMMENTS:
-                    "Pete: What da heck is "surge suppression"
-                * detention tank
+                * wastewater detention tank
                 * super pipe
                 * pumping wet well
                 * storage tank [^6]
                     * fuel tank {natural gas, diesel, gasoline}
+                * lagoon
                 * gas cylinder
+            * material dosing ro addition
+                * dosing system [^6]
+                    * chlorinator system
+                    * ozonator system
+                    * sulphonator system
+                * ozone generator {subclassof:chemical reactor}
+                * dosing pump {subclassof:pump}
-                * lagoon
+                * injector or eductor
             * motion or mechanical energy conversion
                 * COMMENTS:
                     * "Pete: 'driving' seems off (would ppls conflate with cars?), motion or prime mover may be better"
                 * actuator